 Then, once the game gets off the ground, the staff has to be prepared for the unexpected.
 "The number of things that can go wrong is insane," says Zolkosky."
 That's why part of the skill of doing this is being able to cope with anything that happens."

-Check out the links on the next page for more about LARP, specific games and related topics.
+Check out the links below for more about LARP, specific games and related topics.